talhabaig/fsd_assessment/README.md

 Welcome to our project!
 You will be contributing to a web application for one of our clients, a travel agency.
 Your task involves designing and implementing a scalable architecture using Next.js as the base.
 This includes considerations for microservices, serverless functions, or monolithic structures.

 There are no existing features implemented.
 Using the provided Figma file, you will build the frontend from scratch.
-Additionally, you will design the architecture of the web application using TypeScript and backend languages of your choice.
+Additionally, you will design the architecture of the web application using TypeScript, NextJS and backend languages of your choice.
 This design should accommodate functionalities such as bookings, payments, destination searching, and storage.

 ## Tasks